The Halo Flashpoint Noble Team Expansion is here with six MasterCraft Resin Spartans, two UNSC Man Cannons, and a new double-mat format in the box.

 Final Thoughts On The Halo Flashpoint Noble Team Expansion

-Noble Team is the box that makes Mantic look serious about Halo: Flashpoint for the long haul.
-The material upgrade, the terrain in the box, and the rules scale-up all point in the same direction.
+We think that Noble Team is the box that makes Mantic look serious about Halo: Flashpoint for the long haul.
+Between the material upgrade, the terrain in the box, and the rules’ scale-up, it all points in the same direction.

 - Halo: Flashpoint First Look Review